rust-lang/rfcs/text/0000-pattern-3.md

 ## Haskell

-Haskell is perhaps one of the few languages where a generic pattern matching API is found, since it also has so many string types like Rust 😝, and there isn't an official regex implementation (unlike C++ which won't give insight how a `Searcher` interface should be designed).
+Haskell is perhaps one of the few languages where a generic string matching API is found, since it also has so many string types like Rust 😝, and there isn't an official regex implementation (unlike C++ which won't give insight how a `Searcher` interface should be designed).